izirku/gitrel/README.md

 ### Update, Uninstall, Info, and List Examples

-Running `update` will honor any manual matching, renames, binary strip (Linux/macOS), and _post install command_ to run (currently Linux/macOS only) as they were specified during the `install`.
+Running `update` will honor any manual matching, renames, binary strip (Linux/macOS), and _post install command_ to run (currently Linux/macOS only), as they were specified during the `install`.
 Subsequently, `update` command may fail if a never binary version uses a sufficiently different packaging schema.
-In such case, force re-install such binary.
+In such case, force re-install such binary (i.e. `gitrel install -f ...`), providing new pattern matching parameters.

 ```bash
 # update all installed binaries